KevinApodaca/FRIC-team8-SBSG/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/kevinapodaca/fric-team8-sbsg/badge?s=acb59e049c14218072eb3bde141bc7207113f122)](https://www.codefactor.io/repository/github/kevinapodaca/fric-team8-sbsg) [![GitHub issues](https://img.shields.io/github/issues/KevinApodaca/FRIC-team8-SBSG)](https://github.com/KevinApodaca/FRIC-team8-SBSG/issues)

+## Documentation 📓
+Our complete documenation of the FRIC tool can be found [here](https://fric-team-8.gitbook.io/fric/)

 ## Scope of Product
 The Cyber Experimentation & Analysis Division (CEAD) recognizes the complexity and the time it takes to manage task assignments, progress, vulnerability discovery during a cyber engagement and generate custom reports that presents the discovered vulnerabilities and potential issues to CEAD’s target audience.
 They want a system that would aid the management of task, collection of evidence, and report generation during a cyber engagement.